avanikawa/docs_haptik/docs/bot-builder/basic/bot-says.md

 In cases where the node is a Start node or an Intermediate node, the **Final Response** section is useful to send a response to continue the user to the next part of the flow.

-> **Note: Final Response isn't applicable if the node doesn't have any entities as the Initial Response itself acts like the Final Response.**
+> Final Response isn't applicable if the node doesn't have any entities as the Bot Says itself acts like the Final Response.

 ![image](https://user-images.githubusercontent.com/75118325/113373482-88822d00-9388-11eb-9243-ffe4b9ac0948.png)